coding-yogi/bombardier/docs/troubleshooting.md

 ### Linux
 Ideally you should not face any issues on linux and code should just build with `cargo build` command.
-libxml2 is generally available by default on linux based systems.
+`libxml2` is generally available by default on linux based systems.
+In case its not availble please use respective package managers of your linux flavour and install `pkgconfig` & `libxml2dev`

 ### MacOS
 MacOS may or may not have libxml2 installed but it can be done using `homebrew`, you also need a lib called `pkg-config`.

 Run below commands to install both and then you should be good with your `cargo build`.
 ```